stalniy/casl/packages/casl-mongoose/README.md

 }
 ```

 `accessibleBy` returns an instance of `mongoose.Query` and that means you can chain it with any `mongoose.Query`'s method (e.g., `select`, `limit`, `sort`).
-By default, `accessibleBy` constructs query based on the list of rules for `read` action but you can change this by providing the 2nd optional argument:
+By default, `accessibleBy` constructs a query based on the list of rules for `read` action but we can change this by providing the 2nd optional argument:

 ```js
 const Post = require('./Post');